 Day 5: Hofsós

 Another morning woken up by the sunshine!
 I cooked a breakfast of boiled and pan-fried potatoes, eggs, and spinach and garnished my Michelin star-worthy dish with avocado and a side of cracked peppered & salted pretzels.
 I feasted on a picnic bench by the falls and washed everything down with a warming cup of green tea.

 I packed up (car) camp in record time this morning.
 I’ve mastered the art of breaking down the Luno Signature Air Mattress and am unreasonably proud of my accomplishment.
 After gloating about my rapid takedown for an embarrassingly long time, I headed out to a pool that sits oceanside in Hofsós to relax.

 I’ve only had about 4-5 hrs of sleep these past few days, so an afternoon of rest was much needed.
 The hot tubs are kept at a toasty 38 degrees Celsius (104 degrees F), and the pool a refreshing 31 degrees (87 degrees F).
 I stayed here for about two hours to enjoy vast ocean views and the company of travelers from around the world.

 On to Auyreki!
 This is my hub for the North Iceland portion of the trip.
 I arrived in town after an hour and a half drive and washed my muddy car with a “free” (free = self-service) car wash.

 Can’t wait to see what Northern Iceland has in store for the remainder of this trip!
-I find it hard to imagine that anything could top these past five days.

-Stay tuned for part two to read about Pete’s skydiving experience, lucky rainbows, and more!
+Stay tuned for Part Two to read about Pete’s skydiving experience, lucky rainbows, and more!